OwnersUp/ownersup.com/_posts/2018-08-01-5-things-you-can-do-in-an-hour-or-less-to-make-yourself-more-productive-at-work.md

 ![](/assets/images/entrepreneurial-skills-1.jpg)

 Entrepreneurs and business owners are notoriously busy.
 But just because they’re always on-the-go doesn’t mean they’re [being productive with their time](https://www.forbes.com/sites/martinzwilling/2014/12/31/many-entrepreneurs-are-too-busy-but-not-productive/#3ee51ec54500){: target="_blank"}.
-In fact, it’s estimated that the average American loses roughly&nbsp;[five hours a week of work productivity](https://nypost.com/2017/07/29/this-is-how-much-time-employees-spend-slacking-off/){: target="_blank"}; lost to things like mindless smartphone use and catching-up on personal errands.
+In fact, it’s estimated that the average American loses roughly [five hours a week of work productivity](https://nypost.com/2017/07/29/this-is-how-much-time-employees-spend-slacking-off/){: target="_blank"}; lost to things like mindless smartphone use and catching-up on personal errands.

 That said, what if you could set aside just one hour a day dedicated to a task (or habit) that could make you a more productive, well-off business owner?
 Here are some tips and tricks on how to do just that.